jartigag/football-entropy/docs/docs/index.md

 touch .ipynb_saveprogress
 # so now, when a .ipynb is edited, a directory is created with plain .py and .html copies
 ```

+# Welcome to MkDocs

+For full documentation visit [mkdocs.org](https://www.mkdocs.org).

+## Commands

+* `mkdocs new [dir-name]` - Create a new project.
+* `mkdocs serve` - Start the live-reloading docs server.
+* `mkdocs build` - Build the documentation site.
+* `mkdocs -h` - Print help message and exit.

+## Project layout

+    mkdocs.yml    # The configuration file.
+    docs/
+        index.md  # The documentation homepage.
+        ...       # Other markdown pages, images and other files.